owen-chenhn/Compilers-MPCS-51300/README.md

 2. Checked variable usage before declaration.
 3. Checked whether passed in function parameters match function signature.
 4. Checked whether the return type of a function indeed matches the type of all the return statements in its function body.

+For assignment 3,

+The current program can make and generate ./bin/ekcc, using CS Linux Machine's default LLVM version of 3.8 at /usr/lib/llvm-3.8/.

+We had some problems linking to customed LLVM path when running the Makefile.

+Currently if we run run ./bin/ekcc -emit-llvm -o <output_file> <input_file>, the program will print corresponding LLVM IR to stdout.